codedance/silken/README.md

 Where:

 * ```[serial]``` - a mandatory component that can be used for cache busting.
- For example this may be a data or version number that increments every time a new version is deployed.
+ For example this may be a date or version number that increments every time a new version is deployed.
 * ```[locale]``` - an optional component that denotes the locale (in Java string format like pt_BR, en, de, etc.) used to compile the template.
 If